5jt/dyalog-cookbook/manuscript/07 Handling errors.md

 ...
 ~~~

-Now double-click the DYAPP, call `#.MyApp.StartFromCmdLine ''` and then execute:
+Now double-click the DYAPP, call `#.MyApp.StartFromCmdLine ''` and execute:

 ~~~
       ⎕nnames
 C:\Users\kai\AppData\Local\MyApp\Log\MyApp_20170309.log
 ~~~

 The log file is still open!
-Now that's what we expect to see as long as `MyLogger` lives, but that is kept local in `#.MyApp.StartFromCmdLine`, so why is this?
+Now that’s what we expect to see as long as `MyLogger` lives, but that is kept local in `#.MyApp.StartFromCmdLine`, so why is this?
 The culprit is `ErrorParms`!
-In order to allow `HandleError` to write to our log file we've provided not only the name of the log file but also a reference pointing to the instance the log function is living in:
+In order to allow `HandleError` to write to our log file we’ve provided not only the name of the log file but also a reference pointing to the instance the log function is living in:

 ~~~
       #.ErrorParms.logFunctionParent
 [Logger:C:\Users\kai\AppData\Local\MyApp\Log/MyApp_20170309.log(¯76546889)]
 ~~~

-In short: we have indeed a good reason to get rid of `ErrorParms` once the program has finished.
-But how? `⎕SHADOW` to the rescue!
+In short: we have a good reason to get rid of `ErrorParms` once the program has finished – but how? `⎕SHADOW` to the rescue!
 With `⎕SHADOW` we can declare a variable to be local from within a function.
-Mainly useful for localyzing names that are constructed in one way or another we can use it to make `ErrorParms` local within `StartFromCmdLine`.
+Mainly useful for localising names that have been constructed by other expressions, we can use it to make `ErrorParms` local within `StartFromCmdLine`.
 For that we add a single line:

 ~~~
 ∇ {r}←StartFromCmdLine arg;MyLogger;Config;rc;⎕TRAP